ADVANCEMENT IS THE PROCESS by which youth members progress through ranks in the Scouting program by the gradual mastery of Scouting skills.

 Advancement Report Processing

 Reporting Advancements to the council is required for all units.
-Using Scoutbook to record unit advancement and to print an award purchase list is highly recommended; but some circumstances may necessitate use of the BSA Advancement form which can be found here.
+Using Scoutbook to record unit advancement and to print an advancement report is highly recommended; but some circumstances may necessitate use of the BSA Advancement form which can be found here.

 Blue Card Records